Collections

 The fertile colleen frequently appearing throughout Zinkpè's body of work seem entrenched in maniacal dances evoking the sacred Vaudou rituals, central in both Fon and Yorùbá cultural ideologies.
 Each confronts the viewer with notions of desire, birth, abortion and expectancy.

-All together a pioneer, an iconoclast and a visionary, Dominique Zinkpè unearths masterpieces that are anchored at the core of the 21st century cultural zeitgeist.
+All together a pioneer, an iconoclast and a visionary, Dominique Zinkpè creates modern masterpieces that are anchored at the core of the 21st century cultural zeitgeist.
 His oeuvre is the stellar epitome of a contemporary African creation that alleviates borders and elevates our inherent humanity.

 Elon-M Tossou